faustintin123/Pop-Blair/README.md

 # Pop&Blair-
-it's a blog on stars
+it's a blog on celebrities